 My journey – My train travel to Tibet as a solo traveler

 I travelled via St. Petersburg by train to Moscow and started the Trans Mongolian Railway towards Mongolia.
-I’ve spend a week in the Gobi Desert before continuing towards Beijing.
-As I had travelled that far by train, I extended my journey via rail to Lhasa, Tibet.
+I’ve spent a week in the Gobi Desert before continuing towards Beijing.
+As I had traveled that far by train, I extended my journey via rail to Lhasa, Tibet.